-I am a senior reporter for Middle East Eye based between Johannesburg and New York City.
-I currently focus on issues of race, identity and culture in the US.
+I am a South African journalist based between Johannesburg and New York City.
+I work for Middle East Eye focusing on the intersection of US foreign policy, Islamophobia and race in the US.

 I previously worked for Al Jazeera English between 2010-2018 in which I was part of a team that won numerous awards for our breaking news and in depth coverage of the Arab Spring.
 I have reported from across the African continent, as well as South Asia, covering politics, development and poverty.

-My four-part investigation into the shocking behavior of peacekeepers in war zones, titled: Why do some peacekeepers rape? won the 2017 UN Correspondents Association International Prize (Silver) for coverage on UN activities.
+My four-part investigation into the predatory behavior of peacekeepers in war zones, titled: Why do some peacekeepers rape? won the 2017 UN Correspondents Association International Prize (Silver) for coverage on UN activities.

 I am the author of Zuma’s Bastard (Two Dogs Books) which was republished as The Moslems are Coming (Harper Collins India); the e-single No country for the poor (Harper Collins India) and Out of the Shadows: Exposing the killings and attacks of persons with albinism in Malawi (with Sorin Furcoi; Amnesty International, 2019).